 Bridgett Higginbotham has been a licensed Veterinary Technician since 1987 and is the owner of Sirius Canine Fertility.
+Bridgett has been doing semen exporting and importing for the last 20 years, and is known many places as “the Export Queen”.
 She started Sirius in August of 2000, as a mobile semen freezing and pregnancy ultrasound business.
 She has moved the Sirius office location 3 times, as the business expanded and outgrew each location very quickly.
 She finally purchased and settled on a permanent location, which is where the office is now in Grass Valley.
 Today Sirius Canine Fertility has 6 employees and performs trans-cervical inseminations (TCIs), artificial inseminations (AIs), as well as semen collections, semen freezing, progesterone testing and semen exporting/importing all over the world.
 Sirius has become one of the largest export/import centers in the United States.
 Sirius Canine Fertility is also a presence at dog shows, where semen collections, evaluations and freezes are performed.

 In addition to her professional activities in canine reproduction, Bridgett has been a bulldog breeder since 1990.
 She has also been a licensed AKC judge since 2000, and currently judges internationally as well as domestically.
 She has judged at her National Specialty several times.

 Bridgett enjoys traveling, snow shoeing, hiking.
 She is an ASA certified sailor and will be spending much of her semi-retirement years sailing her catamaran all over the world.

 Bridgett currently has one spoiled bulldog named JJ, an American Bulldog named Fallon and three cats.

 Rebecca Hahn, DVM